+Looking for the cheapest hosts offering unlimited bandwidth?
+Don’t know what bandwidth is?
 Modern life revolves around data usage.
 We use and exchange data on any device that can connect to the Internet including our phones, tablets, laptops, and even televisions.
 Bandwidth measures the maximum rate that data can be transferred at over a given period of time in bits per second (bps).
 Data is transferred any time someone visits a website, or uploads, downloads, or streams anything online.
 If you have ever watched a video that buffers every few seconds or tried to view a picture that won’t load, that is likely the result of low/slow bandwidth.

 What is Bandwidth?